What is TASA?

 Click here to download the form from TMH.

 (Note: This contact information is provided for informational purposes only.
-Neither the MPAA nor the TASA Committee is responsible for or endorses any one company's products or services.)
+Neither the MPA nor the TASA Committee is responsible for or endorses any one company's products or services.)

-5. After your mix, send a soundtrack-only print or a composite check print to an Independent Audio Engineering Firm that has been certified by the TASA Committee.
-You must send this print within 48 hours of your mix.
-Be sure to include a TASA Dub Stage Report/Certificate Request Form along with the print.
+5. If you are releasing your trailer on film, send a soundtrack-only print or a composite check print to an Independent Audio Engineering Firm (I.A.E.) that has been certified by the TASA Committee.
+If you are releasing your trailer in Digital Cinema, you must send a Broadcast Wave file of your mix to an I.A.E. for certification as well.
+You must send the soundtrack to the I.A.E. within 48 hours of your mix.
+Be sure to include a TASA Dub Stage Report/Certificate Request Form along with the audio media.
 (You may also fax the form.)

 The I.A.E. will measure the trailer's Leqm in all formats and confirm that the trailer complies with the TASA Standard.
-The I.A.E. will then issue a TASA Certificate and forward this certificate to the MPAA.
-The MPAA requires receipt of a TASA Certificate for trailer approval under the MPAA Advertising Rules.
+The I.A.E. will then issue a TASA Certificate and forward this certificate to the MPA.
+The MPA requires receipt of a TASA Certificate for trailer approval under the MPA Advertising Rules.

-After you have begun release printing your trailer, the I.A.E. will contact your film lab or depot, and will pull a randomly selected print from the stock of release prints.
-This print (called a "Blind Check Print") will be measured by the I.A.E. to confirm the volume matches the original certified print.
+After you have begun release printing your trailer, the I.A.E. will contact your film lab or depot, or Digital Cinema Distribution entity and will pull a randomly selected print or DCP from the stock of release prints.
+This print (called a "Blind Check Print") will be measured by the I.A.E. to confirm the volume matches the original certified mix.

-If the Blind Check Print fails the TASA Standard (and does not match the print originally certified), the studio in question could be found in violation of the MPAA Advertising Regulations.
+If the Blind Check Print fails the TASA Standard (and does not match the print originally certified), the studio in question could be found in violation of the MPA Advertising Regulations.

-Any steps taken if a trailer fails the TASA Standard are entirely up to the MPAA.
+Any steps taken if a trailer fails the TASA Standard are entirely up to the MPA.